Kipparis/tutorials/vim/README.md

 where the movement would take you.

 ## Movement Mappings <!-- {{{ -->
-Vim letse you create new movements that work with all existing commands:
+Vim lets you create new movements that work with all existing commands:
 ```vim
 :onoremap p i(
 ```